Base materials with high potential

 Corundum structure & hard

-The corundum structure has lower symmetry than the rutile structure
+The corundum structure is hexagonal unlike the rutile structure

-based on these materials might be more difficult and or more limited.
+based on corundum structure materials might be more difficult and or more limited.
+(DISPUTABLE).

 - Eskolatite (Cr2O3) – Mohs 8 – optically metallic – Chromium is less common